amir-398/react-native-chill-ui/chill-ui-watch/src/components/string/README.md

 A flexible and performant text component for React Native that provides consistent typography and styling options.

+> **Note**: There is a typo in the filename `styleVatiants.ts` which should be `styleVariants.ts`.
+This will be corrected in a future version to avoid breaking changes.

 ## Features

 - **Consistent Typography**: Predefined variants for size, weight, and color.